What Needs Change

 An easy way to remember how to care for yourself is the acronym HALT.
 Are you:

-If you are any of these things you will be more irritable and struggle more relationships and completing daily activities.
-As you work on taking care of yourself, making sure these areas are covered goes a long way toward helping you handle difficult situations with grace.
+If you are any of these things you will be more irritable and struggle more with relationships and completing daily activities.
+As you work on taking care of yourself, make sure these areas are covered.
+It goes a long way toward helping you handle difficult situations with grace.

 Let’s break down each of the letters into actionable steps.
 It is here that you have power and control.
 You may not be able to change the situation you are in, however you can change how you are orienting to it and how you show up.
 Thus helping yourself accept what is, just as it is.